 The overriding criterion in each case will be that of fairness, and no ancillary relief will be ordered unless it is justified.
 At the outset, the Court will try to ensure that the accommodation needs of the parties and any dependants of the marriage are met, that there are sufficient funds for the maintenance of the parties and the children, that both parties (if possible) have access to a pension, and that there is provision for education including Third Level Education, where possible.

-Parties may reach a Separation Agreement between themselves or mediate a Divorce agreement.
-In either case, such agreements should later be incorporate into a formal legal agreement and ruled by a judge.
-Although the courts have expressed support for parties agreeing matters between themselves, a Judge will have regard to the factors set out in Section 20(2) when any considering the fairness of any such agreement and will amend same if it does not “properly provide” for one party or if the circumstances of one or other of those involved have changed significantly since the agreement was entered into.
+Parties may reach a Separation Agreement between themselves or mediate a divorce agreement.
+In either case, such agreements should later be incorporated into a formal legal agreement and ruled by a judge.
+Although the courts have expressed support for parties agreeing on matters between themselves, a Judge will have regard to the factors set out in Section 20(2) when considering the fairness of any such agreement and will amend the same if it does not “properly provide” for one party or if the circumstances of one or other of those involved have changed significantly since the agreement was entered into.

 This scenario was the subject of a landmark Supreme Court decision in the case of G v G IESC 40.
 In this case, the Supreme Court ruled that a person who becomes wealthy following a separation is not obliged to increase the money paid to his or her spouse unless the increased wealth came from a joint project.
 In other words, proper provision for a spouse does not require a redistribution of wealth, and the standard of living to be considered is that which was enjoyed by the parties BEFORE the separation.